RC Airplanes Simplified

 If you must drill then please proceed very carefully and increase the hole diameter gradually, in small steps.
 The starting hole size, as manufactured, is direct on the center of the prop and you do not want to deviate from this position!

-If possible, use a drill press with a low rpm and sharp drills.
+If possible, use a drill press with a low rpm and sharp

-Metric models are also available.
+Metric models are also available- Precision Prop Reamer Metric Shafts

-Multi-Bolt Hubs.
+Multi-Bolt Hubs

-Balancing the Prop.
+Balancing the Propeller

 It is essential to use a well balanced propeller.
-An un-balanced prop will produce excessive vibration that will reduce the life of the engine and the onboard radio components do not react well to this sort of treatment!
+An un-balanced one will produce excessive vibration that will reduce the life of the engine and the onboard radio components do not react well to this sort of treatment!

-RC Airplane Propellers.
-The Dubro Tru-Spin Prop Balancer.There are many types and styles of prop balancers available but the one that I prefer is the DUBRO TRU-SPIN PROP BALANCER.
+There are many types and styles of propeller balancers available but the one that I prefer is the DUBRO TRU-SPIN PROP BALANCER.

 All balancers strive to produce minimum friction that can effect the accuracy of the balancing.
 The Dubro unit uses large diameter precision aluminum wheels and a centerless ground balancing shaft.